 Developing Skills and Talent in the Creative Industries

 Here you can find help and advice on the creative film / video and moving image industries.
-This comprehensive guide includes a list of links related to: careers, communities, courses, developing skills, jobs and work experience.
+This comprehensive guide includes a list of links related to: careers, communities, courses, developing skills, funding, jobs and work experience.

-Visit ScreenSkills to learn what to study, how to choose a relevant degree, get an apprenticeship or become a trainee, and how to approach employers
+Visit ScreenSkills to learn what to study, how to choose a relevant degree, get an apprenticeship or become a trainee, and how to approach employers.

 Visit ScreenSkills for advice on developing your portfolio in Animation, Costume, Games, Sound, Showreel, Visual Effects, Writing, & more.

-Wondering what roles are available working in Film & TV Drama, Visual Effects (VFX), Games, Animation & Unscripted TV?
-Visit ScreenSkills to explore job profiles in the screen industry
+Want to explore the different types of roles available in Film & TV Drama, Visual Effects (VFX), Games, Animation & Unscripted TV?

-The Want to Work in Television website has useful advice, from pitching to running to acting
+The Want to Work in Television website has useful advice, from pitching to running to acting.

-Visit the National Careers Service to find out about Production Runner careers
+Visit the National Careers Service to find out about Production Runner careers.

-The Producer’s Handbook addresses some of the paperwork and jargon queries that producers may encounter when starting out in their new role.
+The Producer’s Handbook addresses some of the paperwork, jargon and queries that producers may encounter when starting out in their new role.
 Visit ScreenSkills to read their Handbook to Support High-end TV Producers

-Supporting Film Industry Resources
+Supporting Film Industry Community

-British Film Institute: (BFI): The UK’s lead organisation for film, television and the moving image who actively seek out and support the next generation of filmmakers.
+British Film Institute: (BFI): The UK’s lead organisation for film, TV and the moving image who actively seek out and support the next generation of filmmakers.
 Visit the BFI website to find out about their courses, internships, jobs, and funding for film projects.

 Creative England: They uncover, connect and back the best original storytellers; driving diversity, collaboration and growth in the creative screen industries.
 To nurture diversity and champion the best talent in the games, TV, film and digital media industries they provide direct investment and loans in addition to business mentoring.
 Visit Creative England to find out more about loans and business mentoring.